Manuale Tipografico III - Enrico Tallone et al.

 Shipping costs calculated at checkout

-«The collection of Manuali Tipografici printed by the Tallone Press is the most important historical-typographic endeavor since the second half of the twentieth century, the first in the world for quality, breadth, elegance and documentation» Michelle Delattes
+«The collection of the Manuali Tipografici printed by the Tallone Press is the most important historical-typographic endeavor since the second half of the twentieth century, the first in the world for quality, breadth, elegance and documentation» Michelle Delattes, CHARTA, 2019

-Quarto (cm 37x23).
-Volume of 128 text-pages entirely typeset by hand in 12 point Tallone types, designed by Alberto Tallone and cut by Charles Malin in Paris.
+A volume in the 4to format (cm 37x23) of 122 pages entirely typeset by hand in 12 point Tallone types, designed by Alberto Tallone, hand-cut on punches by Charles Malin in Paris and cast by Radiguer in 1949.

-Captions and footnotes are typeset by hand in Garamond type, cast by Deberny & Peignot.
+Captions and footnotes are typeset by hand in Garamond type, cut by Henri Parmentier, and cast by Deberny & Peignot.

 PRINT RUN